Birthplace of the Free Population of Saint Louis City and County for 1860

 Germany 50,510

-The exhibit made the point that Missouri was a divided Claiborne_fox_jacksonstate, but it seemed to me that most of the state was Confederate and it was the city of Saint Louis that was the most divided (at least until the Camp Jackson affair and the riot.)
+The exhibit made the point that Missouri was a divided state, but it seemed to me that most of the state was Confederate and it was the city of Saint Louis that was the most divided (at least until the Camp Jackson affair and the riot.)
 Much of this division was contributed by the heavy population of immigrants, primarily from Germany.
 They were mostly Catholic and some of them were refugees from the failed Revolution of 1848 in the German states.
 This revolution had a somewhat liberal bent and was strongly nationalistic, which may explain why German-Americans were the largest ethnic contingent to serve in the Union Army.
-And the only other state that contributed the most German-Americans to the Union Army over Missouri was New York.
+And the only other state that contributed the most German-Americans to the Union Army over Missouri was New York.Missouri’s governor, Claiborne Jackson was a strong advocate for secession, but the Missouri General Assembly voted it down and decided to remain neutral.
+Meanwhile, Lincoln requested that Missouri provide 3,123 troops to attack the Confederacy and Gov. Jackson gave him this bold reply:

-There was a Federal Arsenal in Saint Louis w20121227_160440here all of the armaments were held and Governor Jackson made secret plans to place the arsenal's 39,000 small arms into the hands of the Missouri Volunteer Militia.
+There was a Federal Arsenal in Saint Louis where all of the armaments were held and Governor Jackson made secret plans to place the arsenal's 39,000 small arms into the hands of the Missouri Volunteer Militia.
 Governor Jackson called up the militia for maneuvers just outside Saint Louis, at Camp Jackson.
 These maneuvers was perfectly legitimate, but the commander of the arsenal, Union Captain Nathaniel Lyon, surrounded the camp with 6,000 Union troops and placed the 669 militia men under arrest when they would not take the oath of allegiance to the Federal government.

 One of the German militia “clubs” of Saint Louis